 Depending on the nature of the accident, you might have serious personal injuries or thousands of dollars in property damage on the line.
 You need an aggressive personal injury attorney to help you negotiate a fair settlement or take your claim to trial if necessary.

 If you and your family were on someone else’s boat, you can likely sue the boat’s operator for negligence.
 If you were on a tour boat of some kind, liability may fall on the company.
 You might also be able to bring a claim against other boaters, a rental company, part manufacturing company, or other passengers on the boat involved in causing the accident.

 1. This Convention applies to all persons employed on board any vessel, other than a ship of war, registered in a territory for which this Convention is in force and ordinarily engaged in maritime navigation.

-2. Provided that any Member of the International Labour Organisation may in its national laws or regulations make such exceptions as it deems necessary in respect of–(a) persons employed on board,
+2. Provided that any Member of the International Labour Organisation may in its national laws or regulations make such exceptions as it deems necessary in respect of:

-2. Provided that national laws or regulations may make exceptions in respect of–(a) injury incurred otherwise than in the service of the ship;
+2. Provided that national laws or regulations may make exceptions to this in respect of:

 3. National laws or regulations may provide that the shipowner shall not be liable in respect of sickness, or death directly attributable to sickness, if at the time of engagement the person employed refused to be medically examined.

 1. The shipowner shall be liable to defray the expense of medical care and maintenance until the sick or injured person has been cured, or until the sickness or incapacity has been declared of a permanent character.